ciwg/workshop-2025-05-06-linux-fest-northwest-recap/slides/slides.md

 - First time at LinuxFest Northwest for most attendees
 - “Orientation: How to LFNW” repeated across the event
 - Gave helpful context and history
+- Where to get coffee and food
-- My Take: *Super helpful—great for first-timers like most of us*
+- My Take: *Super helpful—great for first-timers *

 ---